vishalv91/Customer-Analytics/README.md

 3) Create segmentation of the customers to whom the shipments have not reached on-time.
 Use only delayed customers data for clustering.

-4) Do a Sentiment analysis(Positive or Negative) of their competitors such as: Amazon India, Flipkart, and Snapdeal.
+4) Do a Sentiment analysis(Positive or Negative) of the competitors: Amazon India, Flipkart, and Snapdeal.
+Use tweets to perform the analysis.

-Tools used: RStudio, Git
 Programming language: R

 Project learning: